Bi-Coloured-Python-Rock-Snake/creature/README.md

 **Context vars**

-asyncio has `contextvars` module that gives coroutines access to their "context". greenhack has its own contextvars for the very same purpose.
+asyncio has `contextvars` module that gives coroutines access to their "context". creature has its own contextvars for the very same purpose.

 greenlet itself has support for contextvars: all greenlets have different contexts.